 \subsection{Concession Generation Action}

-Concessions are considered as an argumentative strategy that enhance persuasion in discourse studies~\cite{mann1988rhetorical,musi2018changemyview,antaki1999show,wolfe2009argumentation}.
+Concessions are considered as an argumentative strategy that enhances persuasion in discourse studies~\cite{mann1988rhetorical,musi2018changemyview,antaki1999show,wolfe2009argumentation}.
 A concession, or acknowledgement, is typically employed to produce trust and fortify one's position by addressing potential dissenters in an argument.

-This action aims to generate a concession based on the proposition, the previously generated claim and reasoning.
+This action aims to generate a concession based on the proposition, the previously generated claim, and reasoning.
 Similarly, we utilize $\mathcal{M}$ for concession generation.
-It is crucial to note that the concession should not weaken the original counterargument, and thus we include the following instruction in the prompt:
+As the concession should not weaken the original counterargument, we include the following instruction in the prompt:

-\textit{{"Note that the goal of the concession is not to weak the claim and reasoning, but to produce trust and make the counterargument more convincing and persuasive to the audience."}}
+\textit{{"Note that the goal of the concession is not to weaken the claim and reasoning, but to produce trust and make the counterargument more convincing and persuasive to the audience."}}

-This instruction has proven effective in our experiments.
+This instruction has proven effective in our initial experiments.
 The full prompt is in the Appendix~\ref{sec:detail_prompts}.